Employee lifecycle guide

 When a company has proper processes in place, it can have an untold positive effect on company culture.

 That’s because company culture is almost always influenced by HR, and the ways in which people feel heard, planned around, and catered toward in terms of their relationship with the organisation.

 After all, a business’s most important asset is its people.
 When you have effective processes in place, it can help employees better understand your organisation’s vision, purpose, and the ways in which you promote performance, help people feel heard, and the initiatives you take to manage employees and their wellbeing.

 All told, culture needs to start from the top, but HR processes can help ensure that it is articulated and evidenced in every corner of the organisation.
 They can both help set and emphasise elements of culture that matter most.

 Of course!
 When you have streamlined HR processes in place, a myriad of things happen.
 You can improve the time it takes for employees to complete work surrounding their performance, you can help them feel heard (raising job satisfaction), and you can increase morale.

 For each of these reasons, you can have a meaningful effect on your retention or attrition rate, simply by having the processes that help employees succeed in their roles.
 It also positions your organisation for the future, allows you to plan more strategic initiatives, and boosts retention in ways you may never have thought of before.

 Can HR Processes Save Your Company Time?

-When you automate your processes and digitize them, you can save time for everyone in your organization.
+When you automate your processes and digitise them, you can save time for everyone in your organisation.
 This not only applies to those in HR, but also those who have different roles — everyday employees, leaders, and executives.
 Processes that make sense help make everyone’s work easier.